Hans van Leeuwen: Research

 Van Leeuwen's MycoMax process works by cultivating microbial filamentous fungi on leftovers from ethanol fermentation and distillation in order to create a high quality animal feed.
 Growing fungus on the leftover corn found in ethanol production, provides for good energy feed for livestock animals (such as pigs and chickens), but can also reduce energy costs.
 More importantly, the fungal biomass can serve as a source of valuable biochemicals, such as chitin, amino acids and bio-oils.
 Chitin, in turn, can be converted to chitosan and glucosamine, both valuable chemicals used in medicine, agriculture and water treatment.

-Van Leeuwen's Mycofuel process is a two-stage bioconversion process in order to create bio-oil or biofuel from various scrapped plant matter.
+Van Leeuwen's Mycofuel process is a two-stage bioconversion process in order to create bio-oil or biofuel from leftover plant matter.
 This process could be a more sustainable and cost-effective alternative process to making ethanol from various plant materials, This was work done in collaboration at Iowa State University with various colleagues and graduate students.

-His physical-chemical alcohol purification process has found application in the production of an impurity-free vodka in Iowa, IngeniOz.
+His physical-chemical alcohol purification process has found application in the production of an impurity-free vodka in Iowa, IngeniOz, by Oz Spirits, LLC, a company owned by him.

+Van Leeuwen also developed a selective oxidation process for use within activated sludge.
+Ozone is used to oxidize undesirable compounds, of which the oxidation byproducts are then biodegraded.
+All this within the same microbial biomass, without upsetting the delicate balance between the various benevolent bacteria that are at the heart of the biological purification process as used in community and industrial wastewater treatment.

 Teaching

 He is an emeritus professor in the Department of Civil, Construction and Environmental Engineering at Iowa State University (ISU) in Ames, Iowa.
 He started as a professor at ISU in 2000.
-Together with professor Balaji Narasimhan, he was given a Vlasta Klima Balloun Professorship at Iowa State University in 2010.
+Together with professor Balaji Narasimhan, he was awarded a Vlasta Klima Balloun Professorship at Iowa State University in 2010.
 Previously he had been a professor at the University of New England, Australia, Griffith University, Australia, and the University of Pretoria.